EliotVU/Unreal-Library/README.md

 [![Nuget](https://img.shields.io/nuget/dt/Eliot.UELib.dll?style=for-the-badge)](https://www.nuget.org/packages/Eliot.UELib.dll/)
 [![Nuget](https://img.shields.io/nuget/v/Eliot.UELib.dll?style=for-the-badge)](https://www.nuget.org/packages/Eliot.UELib.dll/)

-The Unreal library provides you an API to parse/deserialize package files such as .UDK, .UPK, from Unreal Engine games, and provide you the necessary methods to navigate its contents.
+The Unreal library provides you an API to read (parse/deserialize) the contents of Unreal Engine game package files such as .UDK, .UPK.

-At the moment these are all the object classes that are supported by this API:
+Its main purpose is to decompile the UnrealScript byte-code in order to re-construct original source-code.

+It accomplishes this by reading the necessary Unreal data classes such as:

     UObject, UField, UConst, UEnum, UProperty, UStruct, UFunction, UState, UClass, UTextBuffer, UMetaData, UFont, USound, UPackage

+Classes such as UStruct, UState, UClass, and UFunction contain the UnrealScript byte-code which we can deserialize in order to re-construct the byte-codes to its original UnrealScript source.

 Installation
 ==============